MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/standard-authentication.md

 </head>
 ```

-## Embed dossier with custom authentication properties
+## Embed dashboard with custom authentication properties

-The sample code below shows how to embed a sample dossier with properties set to enable custom authentication mode where you have to provide the auth token to log in.
+The sample code below shows how to embed a sample dashboard with properties set to enable custom authentication mode where you have to provide the auth token to log in.
 Note: the `login` function will be implemented in the [next section](#authentication-through-rest-api-using-standard-authentication).

 ```html
 <body>